TL;DR Answer Box

 High earners are fleeing high-tax states like CA and NY in droves.
 From 2018–2022, over 125,000 NYC residents relocated to Florida, costing the city $13.8 billion in taxable income.

-- Lock in your new domicile with license, voter reg, and primary address—before liquidity events.
+- Lock in your new domicile with license, voter registration, and primary address before liquidity events.

 - Track where your comp was earned, not paid.

-- Model income sources across state lines—especially with large liquidity in Year 2?
-Move by Q3 of Year 1.
+- Model income sources across state lines.
+Expecting large liquidity in Year 2?
+Consider moving by Q3 of Year 1.

-Advanced plays: Consider community property splitting, valuation freezes, or upstream gifting.
-These are niche, but incredibly powerful for 7-figure equity earners.
+- Advanced plays: community property splitting, valuation freezes, upstream gifting (niche, but powerful for 7-figure equity earners).

 Making Sense of the Inflection Point